Ehsaan08-ai/codecrafters-claude-code-python/README.md

 Claude Code is an AI coding assistant that uses Large Language Models (LLMs) to understand code and perform actions through tool calls.
-In this challenge, you'll build your own Claude Code from scratch by implementing an LLM-powered coding assistant.
+In this challenge, I build my own Claude Code from scratch by implementing an LLM-powered coding assistant.

-Along the way you'll learn about HTTP RESTful APIs, OpenAI-compatible tool calling, agent loop, and how to integrate multiple tools into an AI assistant.
+Along the way I learned about HTTP RESTful APIs, OpenAI-compatible tool calling, agent loop, and how to integrate multiple tools into an AI assistant.

 **Note**: If you're viewing this repo on GitHub, head over to